“Pride goes before destruction…” Proverbs 16:18

 “Do you see a man who is wise in his own eyes?
 There is more hope for a fool than for him.”
 Proverbs 26:12

-Here are 10 leadership statements that often come from a heart of pride:
+10 leadership statements which often come from a heart of pride:

-“I need to know everything that is happening around here.”
+“I need to know about everything happening around here.”

 “If I don’t do it – it won’t be done right.”